HBLink-org/DMRlink/README.md

 **CONFIGURATION:**

 The configuration file for dmrlink is in ".ini" format, and is self-documented.
 A warning not in the self-documentation: Don't enable features you do not undertand, it can break dmrlink or the target IPSC (nothing turning off dmrlink shouldn't fix).
 There are options avaialble because the IPSC protocol appears to make them available, but dmrlink doesn't yet understand them.
 For exmaple, dmrlink does not process XNL/XCMP.
 If you enable it, and other peers expect interaction with it, the results may be unpredictable.
 Chances are, you'll confuse applications like RDAC that require it.
+The advantage to dmrlink not processing XNL/XCMP is that it also cannot "brick" a repeater or subscriber, since all of these dangerous features use XNL/XCMP.

 ###CONNECTION ESTABLISHMENT AND MAINTENANCE